warnettconsultingltd/wcl-test-examples/README.md

 ### Selenium

-Tests using the Selsnium framework, exploring concepts.
+Tests using the Selenium framework, exploring concepts.